lahabana/jobberTrack/README.md

 `getValue()` returns what is stored in the redis (it is not automatically updated when it is changed on the redis store).

+`setValue(reply)` sets the content of the Resource according to what was returned by the redis store

 ### ResourceFactory
 Create your own resource factory if you want to change the way ids are created.

 `create(client)` Creates an new JobberTrack.Resource that will use the client `client`.

+`load(client, id, reply)` Loads the object from an already existing key-value in the redis store

 ## MIT License